kipolaris/mealplanner/README.md

 - Foods page: A list of the existing food items where you can edit their names, add a description, delete them, and assign ingredients to them with quantities, prices and expiration dates.
 - Ingredients page: A list of the ingredients you have at home where you can edit their names, quantities, prices and expiration dates, as well as delete them.
 - Calendar page: A calendar which gives you the ability to navigate between past, current and future meal plans.
 - Account page: A page where you can edit your display name, your username, your e-mail address, your password and your profile picture.
-You can also change the language of the website.
+You can also change the language and the theme of the website, as well as the font and size of the text.

 ## Technology